 The Fear of BEING WATCHED

 It can be a very scary thought, the idea of somebody actually watching you; your every move; everywhere you go and anybody you talk to.
 It's enough to make some people to never want to leave their home again.
 Being alone isn't quite as easy (and personal) as it use to be.
 From micro cams to mini listening devices to hackers actually hacking into personal computers and watching their victims through their very own web cam.
-There are easy-to-follow programs and applications (usually at a very high cost) that can help these cyber-criminals tap into your cell phones and even your land-line telephones.
+There are easy-to-follow programs and applications (usually at a very high cost) that can help these cyber-criminals tap into your cell phones, home security systems and even baby-cam devices.

 Facts about Voyeurism